-Recent trends in standardised CPUE have varied by area but are all at or above the long-term average and have been relatively stable on the Chatham Rise for the last 14 years.
-The WCSI and Sub-Antarctic CPUE remained at similar levels in 2020-21, with WCSI CPUE increasing slightly and Sub-Antarctic CPUE indices decreasing slightly.
-Standardised CPUE in Cook Strait has increased since 2014.
+Recent trends in standardised CPUE have varied by area but are all at or above the long-term average and have been relatively stable on the Chatham Rise for the last 16 years.
+The WCSI and Sub-Antarctic CPUE were lower in 2022-23, although the Sub-Antarctic SA.auck CPUE increased.
+Standardised CPUE in Cook Strait was also lower in 2022-23 after having generally increased since 2014.
+Standardised CPUE in ECSI increased in 2022-23 with most of the years since 2017 above the long term average.
 CPUE is not used in the stock assessment because it does not accurately index abundance over the long term.

 Survey abundance indices are shown in Table 14.
-The Chatham Rise trawl survey biomass in January 2022 was 9% higher than that in 2020.
-The relative biomass of recruited hoki (ages 3+ years and older) on the Chatham Rise in 2022 also increased (by 8%) from that in 2020 and there was an above average estimate for 2+ hoki (2019 year class).
-The most recent Sub-Antarctic trawl survey estimate in November-December 2020 (2021 fishing year) was similar to that in 2016, and higher than that in 2018.
+The Chatham Rise trawl survey biomass in January 2024 was 1% lower than that in 2022.
+The relative biomass of recruited hoki (ages 3+ years and older) on the Chatham Rise in 2024 increased (by 18%) from that in 2022 although there was an average estimate for 2+ hoki (2021 year class).
 The acoustic survey biomass in Cook Strait in 2021 was 75% higher than the equivalent index from the 2019 survey, reversing the decreasing trend observed in the time series since 2015.
 The 2018 WCSI acoustic survey was down 47% on 2013 and was the lowest in the time series.